France passes law taxing internet giants | DW | 11.07.2019

 Addressing the French Senate before the Thursday vote, Finance Minister Bruno Le Maire this was "the first time in history" that Washington has invoked Section 301 against France.

-"Between allies we can and should solve our disputes not by threats but through other ways," Le Maire told the senators.
+"Between allies we can and should solve our disputes not by threats but by other means," Le Maire told senators.

 dj/ng (dpa, AFP)